AlaaBenZekri/Image_Denoising/README.md

 ## Introduction

-The context of this notebook is an academic project where we were demanded to denoise images (without specifying the method).
+The context of this work is an academic project where we were demanded to denoise images (without specifying the method).
 In the beginning I tried a non-ML solution that is called BM3D (Block Matching and 3D filtering), then I went ahead to experiment with the Deep Learning approach using the Auto-Encoder architecture.

 ## Denoising using BM3D